 Ease of Use

-This is another important consideration to keep in mind for your next envelope filter pedal.
+This is another important consideration to keep in mind.
 The best way to go about it is to ask yourself what you need it for.
 Perhaps you only want to get that auto-wah tone that can give you a special element to add warble to some of your parts.
 On the other hand, if you want to go down a rabbit hole of experimentation, you’ll likely need more features.

-Naturally, the best and most direct way to find out what you want or need is to try some envelope filters by yourself.
-Although this recommendation is made for nearly all gear, it’s particularly important for envelope filter pedals.
+Naturally, the best and most direct way to find out what you want or need is to try some for yourself.
+Although this recommendation is made for nearly all gear, it’s particularly important for these pedals.

 Price

-Naturally, if you just want to get the best-rated envelope filter out there, be prepared to splurge.
+Naturally, if you just want to get the best out there, be prepared to splurge.
 Trying some of these pedals yourself is vital when making an informed choice.

 Final Thoughts